Free representations of outer automorphism groups of free products via characteristic abelian coverings: Introduction

-It is already known that $\Out(G)$ satisfies the Tits alternative relative to abelian groups whenever $G$ is a free product with the assumptions of Corollary \ref{cons_b1_intro}.
+It is already known that $\Out(G)$ satisfies the Tits alternative relative to abelian groups whenever $G$ is a free product with the assumptions of Corollary \ref{cons_rep_libre}.
 In fact, to prove that a group $\Gamma$ satisfies the Tits alternative relative to some class $\mathcal{C}$ of groups, it suffices to construct a \emph{virtual embedding} of $\Gamma$ into another group $\Delta$ satisfying the Tits alternative relative to $\mathcal{C}$, i.e. an embedding of a finite index subgroup of $\Gamma$ into $\Delta$.
 In particular, if $G=F_d\ast G_{d+1}\ast\cdots\ast G_n$ with $G_i$ finite (not necessarily abelian), then we can use a result of Carette \cite[Theorem A]{carette} to deduce that the projection $p:\Aut(G)\twoheadrightarrow\Out(G)$ splits virtually, i.e. there is a finite index subgroup $H$ of $\Out(G)$ and an embedding $i:H\hookrightarrow\Aut(G)$ such that $p\circ i=\id_H$.
 This implies in particular that $\Out(G)$ virtually embeds into $\Aut(G)$ and that its image intersects $\Inn(G)$ trivially.
 Now, by Lemma \ref{lmm_collins} of this text, if we pick a free characteristic finite index subgroup $F$ of $G$, then the restriction map $\Aut(G)\rightarrow\Aut(F)$ is injective, from which it follows by composition that $\Out(G)$ virtually embeds into $\Out(F)$.
-Since $\Out\left(F_n\right)$ satisfies the Tits alternative relative to abelian groups by the Bestvina-Feighn-Handel Theorem \cite{bfh,bfh2}, so does $\Out(G)$.
-However, our results give an alternative proof: under the assumptions of Corollary \ref{cons_b1_intro}, $\Out(G)$ has a faithful free representation, so it inherits the Tits alternative from $\Out\left(F_n\right)$.
+Since $\Out\left(F\right)$ satisfies the Tits alternative relative to abelian groups by the Bestvina-Feighn-Handel Theorem \cite{bfh,bfh2}, so does $\Out(G)$.

+However, our results give an alternative proof: under the assumptions of Corollary \ref{cons_rep_libre}, $\Out(G)$ has a faithful free representation, so it inherits the Tits alternative from $\Out\left(F_n\right)$.